 State of the Cloud for Service Providers

-For some time, there has been a myth perpetuated that “the cloud” presents some odd kind of challenge to MSPs.
-Those who would attempt to continue to leverage the artificial “mystique” around cloud computing would suggest that there must be some sort of transition to undergo.
+For some time, there has been a myth perpetuated that the cloud presents some odd kind of challenge to MSPs.
+Those who would attempt to continue to leverage the artificial “mystique” around cloud computing would suggest that there must be some sort of transition to go through.
 Many will then offer to train and prepare MSPs to undergo this fictional transition.
 Caveat emptor.

 “If you’re doing what you’ve always done, you’re probably getting what you’ve always got.”
-These words from the immortal sales motivator, Zig Ziglar, should always remain the clarion call to all service providers.
-As with everything in the IT industry, remaining alive and thriving requires SPs to innovate, innovate, innovate.
+These words from the sales motivator, Zig Ziglar, should always remain the clarion call to all service providers.
+As with everything in the IT industry, remaining alive and thriving requires service providers to be innovative.

-In the context of service providers, the infrastructure support services that have always been provided are quickly becoming commoditized.
+In the context of service providers, the IT infrastructure support services that have always been provided are quickly becoming commoditized.
 Mammoth providers, including Amazon Web Services (AWS), Microsoft Azure, IBM Softlayer, Google, RackSpace and others, are all vying to become customers’ infrastructure.
-Just as the early days of “the cloud” eroded server and storage sales for IT resellers, subscription-based infrastructure will surely erode sales of some infrastructure-centered services.
+Just as the early days of the cloud eroded server and storage sales for IT resellers, subscription-based infrastructure will surely erode sales of some infrastructure-centered services.

 One of the areas in which customers will most need services will be in the area of application delivery and optimization.
-Applications are at the core of everything when it comes to IT, so customers will be clamoring for help in migrating applications to cloud platforms, integrating their on-premises data centers with cloud-based resources, and assuring interoperability of every computer, tablet, smartphone and all the billions of devices slated to join the Internet of Things.
+Cloud applications are at the core of everything when it comes to IT, so customers will be clamoring for help in migrating applications to cloud platforms, integrating their on-premises data centers with cloud-based resources, and assuring interoperability of every computer, tablet, smartphone and all the billions of devices slated to join the Internet of Things (IoT).

 Do you know whether to migrate apps to the cloud?